Fitchburg State University

-Fitchburg State University (Fitchburg State) is a public university in Fitchburg, Massachusetts.
+Fitchburg State University (Fitchburg State) is a public university in Fitchburg, Massachusetts, United States.
 It has 3,421 undergraduate and 1,238 graduate/continuing education students, for a total student body enrollment of 4,659.
 The university offers undergraduate and graduate degrees in 25 academic disciplines.
 The main campus, the McKay Campus School, and athletic fields occupy 79 acre in the city of Fitchburg; the biological study fields occupy 120 acre in the neighboring towns of Lancaster, Leominster, and Lunenburg.